pscally1005/pscally1005.github.io/_posts/misc/unhealthy/2025-08-03-pretzel-nuggets.markdown

 - Line a <a href='https://amzn.to/45sRAsB'>baking sheet</a> with parchment paper, and prepare 48 <a href='/misc/fake-healthy-foods#pretzels'>pretzels</a>.
 Place a small scoop of the dough (about 7 g) onto one <a href='/misc/fake-healthy-foods#pretzels'>pretzel</a>, and sandwich with another on top.
 Add to the sheet, and repeat to make 24 pretzel nuggets
 - <img src='/assets/Misc/Unhealthy/Pretzel Nuggets/in-progress.jpg' alt='' class='instruction-image'>

 - In a <a href='https://amzn.to/4adxMft'>small bowl</a>, add chocolate chips and <a href='/misc/nuts#coconut'>coconut oil</a>.
-Microwave in 30 second intervals, stirring in between, until you have a smooth melted chocolate.
-Lightly paint the tops of each pretzel nugget in chocolate, and return to the pan.
+Microwave in 30 second intervals, stirring in between, until you have a smooth melted <a href='/misc/chocolate-benefits'>chocolate</a>.
+Lightly paint the tops of each pretzel nugget in <a href='/misc/chocolate-benefits'>chocolate</a>, and return to the pan.
 Refrigerate to harden, and serve
 - <img src='/assets/Misc/Unhealthy/Pretzel Nuggets/done.jpg' alt='' class='instruction-image'>
 - <img src='/assets/Misc/Unhealthy/Pretzel Nuggets/cover-1.jpg' alt='' class='instruction-image'>
 Notes: